arishya7/Meraki/README.md

 ---

-### Block 5: Smart Recommendations from Claims Data
+### Bonus Block: Smart Recommendations from Claims Data

 **What it does**: Uses MSIG's historical claims data to recommend the best product tier during quotation.